-Kurt and I both love the water and we love introducing Bailey to everything water related.
-Miami Seaquarium® is a 38-acre tropical paradise with spectacular skyline views, right on Biscayne Bay.
-If you have extra time the bay is worth going to see.
+Kurt and I both love the water and we love introducing B to everything water related.
+If you have extra time the Biscayne Bay is worth going to see.
 There is parking on the side of the road.
 From eight different marine animal shows, astonishing daily presentations, and a variety of educational tidbits along the way, Miami Seaquarium® is a place of inspiration, education – and fun!
 We have gone to Miami Seaqurium a number of times this summer including yesterday with the Scott family and my parents.

 There are four main shows: Top Deck Dolphin, Golden Dome Sea Lion, Flipper Dolphin and Killer Whale & Dolphin Show.

 - If you only have time for one show the Killer Whale & Dolphin Show is our personal favorite and should not be missed.
 Lolita the Killer Whale and her exotic Pacific white-sided dolphin friends put on an incredible experience as they show off their natural grace, beauty and intelligence through the special relationship between animal and trainer.
+Dolphins walk on water and killer whales fly through the air.
 We are music lovers and they do a great job of incorporating fun music into the show as well as educational commentary that is interesting, but unnecessary for a toddler.
 If you want to get soaking wet you should sit in the front rows.
 They have the area painted a different color so be sure to pay attention if you want to avoid getting wet.

 - Our second choice is a tie between the Flipper Dolphin Show and the Golden Dome Sea Lion Show.
 The Flipper Dolphin Show is a tribute to the “Flipper” Television show that were were shot at Miami Seaquarium’s Flipper lagoon in the 1960’s.
 Even if you are not a fan of the show it is a great high energy show that makes me think I missed my calling and should have been an animal trainer.